Some posts contain compensated links. Please read this disclaimer for more info.

 Best Islands To Visit Near Athens

-In this section, we will discuss the most convenient islands not far from Athens.
-Keep in mind that although a few of them might seem far from Athens, if you depart from the correct port, the sailing times can be short and convenient.
+In this section, we will discuss the most convenient Greek islands close to Athens.
+Keep in mind that although a few of them might seem far from Athens, if you depart from the correct port, the sailing times can still be short and convenient.

-One of the closest islands from Athens is the tiny island of Hydra, located on the Saronic Gulf.
-This island is about one hour from Piraeus, and it can be a great place to visit whether you have only one day to spend there or a whole week.
+One of the most beautiful close islands to Athens is the tiny island of Hydra, located on the Saronic Gulf.
+This island is only about one hour from Piraeus, and it can be a great place to visit whether you have only one day to spend there or a whole week.